jww2442/jww2442/README.md

 -I’m interested in Artifical Intelligence.

--I’m majoring in Computer Science at the University of Tulsa.
+-I’m majoring in Mathematics at the University of Tulsa.

 -How to reach me: jordanwhite@utulsa.edu